Solar power facts

 The simplest application of solar energy is with solar collectors for hot water.
 In this way we get electricity, but water is heated by passing through the collector itself.
 Panels operate on a simple principle.
 Consisting of pipes (or a long tube) placed in housing.
 Inside the housing is a vacuum, in order not to lose heat collected inside (no air, no heat transfer).
 For the same reason the housing is well isolated.
 From top collector is closed with glass in order to pass sunlight.
 The tubes are coated with black paint in order to better absorb solar energy, and the base of the casing with white paint or made of metal or sets of reflective material that can efficiently directing light onto the pipes.
 The reason for this is that collector actually uses infrared rays of the sun to heat rather than visible light.
 That’s way collectors can be used in winter or when it is cloudy, with reduced sunlight because infrared light passes easily through obstacles in the atmosphere.

 Photovoltaic cells are semiconductor devices that directly convert sunlight energy into electricity.
 These cells are similar like those we can find in computer chips.
 When these cells are hit with sunlight, becomes reaction which triggers electrons to loose from atoms.
 So as they travel (flow) through the cell, they generate electricity.
+In the production of solar cells, a process called thermal evaporation is used.

 In terms of producing electricity from sunlight, it is done with concentrated solar energy, where there are four concepts: parabolic system, Frenel’s reflectors, reflective plate system and solar tower.